Welcome to the Best Ebook Publication Page:

-If after reading the following ebook production pages, you still have any questions or if you are ready to schedule your ebook production project, call me at 207-353-5454 or email me.
+If after reading the following Best Ebook publication pages, you still have any questions or if you are ready to schedule your ebook production project, call me at 207-353-5454 or email me.

 To your success!

 Hard copy is not the only promise anymore.

 For most writers, the published hard-copy version of their book has been the promise fulfilled.
 We writers have wanted to hold our book in hand and flip through its pages and feel the bulk of our tome and think, “I’ve done it.”
 But…

 Publishing your book as an ebook is now viable.

 Ebooks are on the ascendancy.
 Every year, their share of the book-reading audience grows.
 Granted you can’t experience the ebook as a satisfying weight in your hand (unless it’s the ereader you are feeling) nor can you feel the page turning, but…